Looking for the ultimate menu for Thanksgiving dinner? We’ve got you covered! We’ve even included a shopping list and all the recipes!

 - Load dishwasher & run it

-- Turn on coffee pot; place Oh So Easy Apple Pie & Salted Caramel Chocolate Pecan Pie in oven to warm.
+- Turn on the coffee pot; place Oh So Easy Apple Pie & Salted Caramel Chocolate Pecan Pie in the oven to warm.

 - Serve pies with ice cream and whipped cream!

 Pin for later: